Dr Claire I R O'Mahony

 - Design History Society Virtual Seminar Series Representing Craft/Crafting Representation: DHS Dialogues (17 February- 31 March 2022); Hidden Histories Gender in Design (7 April-26 May 2022); Mentor for Student-led DHS Reading Groups 2022: Design History and Language Rights/Digital Humanities (8 February-September 2022)

-- Histories of Design for Disability (Oxford Online Reading List): ORLO an open-access digital teaching and learning resource created for 2019 Disability History Month.
+- Histories of Design for Disability Oxford Online Reading List and Book Displays Bodleian Libraries for 2019 Disability History Month.

 Recent Publications